 Lumbar Spine Surgery in Las Vegas, NV

+Are you considering lumbar spine surgery in Las Vegas at the Spine Institute of Nevada?
 Living in constant or excruciating pain isn’t living at all.
-Our team at the Spine Institute of Nevada in Las Vegas, NV, provides comprehensive, minimally invasive lumbar spine surgery options for those who are suffering from intense lower back pain.
+Our team provides comprehensive, options for those who are suffering from intense lower back pain.

 From slipped discs to lumbar stenosis, our experienced surgeon and medical professionals perform skilled, meticulous surgeries to get you back to doing the things you love.
 With more than a decade of experience, we take your pain seriously.
 We’ll find the best options to reduce your discomfort and heal your spine.

 The lumbar spine refers to the lower area of the spine between the pelvis and thoracic cage.
 It is made up of five (although some people may have six) vertebrae that are stacked on top of each other with cushion-like intervertebral discs in between.
 The lumbar vertebrae, L1 to L5, bear most of your body’s weight and are the largest vertebrae in your body.
 Since they carry most of your weight, the lower lumbar vertebrae are the most susceptible to injury from degeneration and wearing down.

 Our options for lumbar spine surgery in Las Vegas

 Most lumber spine surgery in Las Vegas have treatments that fall within two main categories: decompression and fusion.

 Lumbar decompression treats compressed spinal nerves caused by lumbar stenosis or a herniated disc.
 The goal of lumbar decompression is to relieve the pressure on the pinched nerve(s) in order to reduce pain and discomfort.